Ultra-Processed Food Dangers. The Snack That Bites Back!:

 So we don’t know which ones are bad and what the sketchy dosage-level is.

 Not to mention the fact that the Heat and Oxidation of food-processing may also create harmful substances.

-For example, every UPF is pretty-much guaranteed to have either Corn Oil or Canola Oil as the main non-saturated fat source.
+For example, every UPF is pretty-much guaranteed to have either Corn, Soybean, or Canola Oil as the main non-saturated fat source.

-And that’s just two of the potentially-dangerous ingredients we know about.
+And that’s just three of the potentially-dangerous ingredients we know about.